RobAMcDougall/revision-react-app/README.md

 # Technologies used:

-HTML, CSS, JavaScript, React, SQL
+HTML, CSS, JavaScript, React, PostgreSQL, NodeJS, Axios, Vite and Vitest, GSAP, SemanticUI, Webflow, Figma, Trello and Git/Github.

 # Process:

-We
+We began by creating brainstorming the functionality we wish to be included, followed by lo-fi and hi-fi designs utilising figma.
+Following this we began the process of designing the database to store the necessary information, before moving onto creating the necessary structure for both the front and back ends.
+We created a components tree to help us design how we would divide the components up and have them work together.
+Finally we added front and back end testing and tightened up the design to fit new needs and inspirations as and when they arose.

 # credits:

-This is a collab project between Malak Abdalla, Rob McDougall, Nishan Dudakia and Rares Gamanescu
+This is a collab project between Malak Abdalla, Rob McDougall, Nishan Dudakia and Rares Gamanescu.